pradyumna2905/pradyumna.io/_posts/2018-05-20-testing-your-graphql-rails-app.md

   end
 end
 ```

-This is good, but we need to take it a step further.
-We are currently only depending on the user's factory for test data.
-For example, there is no way for us to modify the first_name of the user using `register_user_mutation_variables` method.

-Additionally, since we always keep factories valid (i.e. we don't have any validation errors in factories), testing an invalid scenario would mean manually creating invalid data like `user=User.new(first_name: '', last_name: 'Doe')`.

-Instead, we can just pass user attributes to the `register_user_mutation_variables` method.
+In the method above, we are getting the user's attributes from the factory and *camelizing* them using the `transform_keys` method.
+We then convert the camelized hash to `JSON` and return it.

+Also, instead of defaulting data to the one created by the factory, let's add the ability to pass attributes to the `register_user_mutation_variables`.

 ```ruby
 def register_user_mutation_variables(attrs = {})